His Majesty's Theatre, Aberdeen: History

+Unlike the London theatre, and similar to His Majesty's Theatre in Perth, Western Australia the Aberdeen theatre did not change its title to Her Majesty's during Elizabeth II's reign.
+These two theatres remained the only two in the world to bear that name during the Queen's reign.

 Aberdeen City Council bought the theatre in 1975, the Council duly allocating £3.5 million to ensure the building's survival.
-After 23 months of closure the theatre was reopened in 1982 by King Charles III (then Prince Charles).
+After 23 months of closure the theatre was reopened in 1982 by King Charles III (then Prince Charles, Duke of Rothesay).

 Extension and refurbishment (2005)

 During the late 1990s, Aberdeen City Council recognised that the theatre required modernisation.
 It lacked a cafe, restaurant or corporate hospitality offering, the bar and toilet facilities were inadequate and the back-of-house space did not offer any rehearsal area, dance studio or workshops.
 Operational equipment, such as the scenery hoist, and parts of the building fabric were also deteriorating.
 A proposal to refurbish the existing facilities and extend the theatre was developed by the Council’s in-house architects, with LDN Architects appointed as architectural consultants and the Adapt Trust advising on accessibility.
 Construction of the extension began in August 2003, with the theatre closing completely in March 2004 to allow refurbishment works of the existing part of the building.
-The theatre reopened in August 2005, with a opening ceremony taking place on 8 September which was attended by Prince Edward.
+The theatre reopened in August 2005, with an opening ceremony taking place on 8 September which was attended by Prince Edward.

 The extension is a five-storey triangular structure built on the car park to the east of the existing building, with three storeys below the level of Rosemount Viaduct.
 It was constructed from Kemnay granite to match the original building facade and features a large glass facade facing Rosemount Viaduct.
 The choice of a glazed structure was in response to the desire to enliven the frontage of the building and highlight the activity within.
 The roof is finished in pre-patinated copper to match the dome on the original part of the building.